 I support increased salary funding for Pre-K-12 public education teachers, support professionals, and higher education contingent faculty.

 The National Education Association advocates for starting salaries of $40,000 for teachers in grades Pre-K through 12th.
 Currently the starting salary for KCS teachers is $38,295 (2).
+The average starting teacher salary statewide is $36,000.
 “20% of new public education teachers leave the profession by the end of the first year, and almost half leave within 5 years (5).”
 Several school districts and schools have implemented new teacher mentoring programs to help teachers in their first years of teaching.
 However, those programs cannot help new teachers pay their household bills and student loan repayments.
 For many teachers, the financial incentives of working elsewhere to pay bills outweigh their desire to teach.
-As your House Representative, I will work to raise the starting salary of teachers in Knox County to $40,000 so we can help new teachers bridge the gap between student and young professional.
+As your House Representative, I will work to raise the starting salary of teachers to $40,000 so we can help new teachers bridge the gap between student and young professional.

 Education Support Professionals